kamranmuazzam/aca-demia/pages/Fever.md

 alias:: hyperthermia,  pyrexia

-definition:: A body temperature of 38 ºC (100.4 ºF) or higher is considered a fever
+- #definition A body temperature of 38 ºC (100.4 ºF) or higher is considered a fever
 - ## Associations
   collapsed:: true
 	- Associated Signs and Symptoms